 I run across individuals all the time who are eager to get promoted.
 They have their eye on the next role and are always applying for open positions.
 But for some reason, they never get the job they want.
 Or if they do, they quickly reach a ceiling and can’t break through it.

-At the core of your strategy is one fundamental concept: proving you’re ready.
+One fundamental concept at the core of your strategy is proving you’re ready.

 What Does it Mean to be Ready?

 How do you know if you’ve performed well in your current role and are ready to be promoted?
-Unless you work for an organization with clear promotion guidelines, this can be a tricky question to answer.
+This can be a tricky question to answer unless you work for an organization with clear promotion guidelines.
 Both for the employee and manager, by the way.

 One way to help answer this question is to look at which stage of maturity you’re in relative to your role.
 Remember that maturity isn’t about age; it’s about professionally handling challenges, communicating with others, and taking responsibility.